Rehab Centers Petersburg, AK

 Searhc Alaska Islands Community Services - 29.2 miles from Petersburg, AK

-Searhc Alaska Islands Community Services is an inpatient addiction rehab center in Wrangell, Alaska that is situated in the 99929 zip code.
+Searhc Alaska Islands Community Services is an inpatient addiction rehabilitation facility in Wrangell, AK that is situated in the 99929 zip code.

 Address: 333 Church Street, Wrangell, AK 99929 in Wrangell